Read This First

 Prompt 2: What is a salient way to express this argument to those who invoke common, alleged moral facts based on diametrically opposed groundings of those alleged moral facts?

-The central claim is this: To effectively convey this argument to those who rely on common, yet divergently grounded, alleged moral facts, consider highlighting the crucial distinction between agreement on moral judgments and the coherence of the rationale behind them.
+In plain terms: To effectively convey this argument to those who rely on common, yet divergently grounded, alleged moral facts, consider highlighting the crucial distinction between agreement on moral judgments and the coherence of the rationale behind them.

 This reconstruction preserves the anti-realist pressure rather than translating it back into conventional moral realism.
 The curator's point is not merely that cultures disagree; it is that moral vocabulary may be doing emotional, social, and practical work without successfully referring to stance-independent moral facts.
 That view should not be softened into casual relativism; it is a sharper claim about what moral language is doing when it sounds as if it has discovered a property of the world.